jruther/Programming-Project_2018/README.md

 4. Iris3.py (for machine learning using Pandas)

 ### Analytical Results & Summary
-####The Iris1.py file contains the code generating the following results.
+#### The Iris1.py file contains the code generating the following results.

 The size of the file is: 750

 The number of rows and columns in the files is: (150, 5)

-The first column contains the sepal length in cm's
+The first column contains the sepal length in cm's.
-The second column contains the sepal width in cm's
+The second column contains the sepal width in cm's.
-The third column contains the petal length in cm's
+The third column contains the petal length in cm's.
-The fourth column contains the petal width in cm's
+The fourth column contains the petal width in cm's.
-The fifth column contains the species type in cm's
+The fifth column contains the species type in cm's.

 Rows 1 to 50 refer to Iris Setosa samples
-Rows 51 to 100 refer to Iris Versicolor samples
+Rows 51 to 100 refer to Iris Versicolor samples.
-Rows 101 to 150 refer to Irish Virginica samples
+Rows 101 to 150 refer to Irish Virginica samples.

 The minimum sepal length in cm is: 4.3
 The maximum sepal length in cm is: 7.9